NikhilRaikar17/microservices_order_processor/Readme.md

 ## Order-processor-service
 This services communicates with the order-generator-service and gets the newly added order_id and quantity and processes the OrderExecutionPrice and stores it in a seperate table.

+## Communication Protocol
+The two microservices are communicating via RABBITMQ message broker service.
+Inorder to get RabbitMq messae broker as a service CloudAMQP is used.
+> The communication protocol used creates an external dependency, which could have been solved by normal JSON requests too.
+This has been done just to demonstrate the whole project.

 ## Microservices Setup and Configuration
 To launch the end-to-end microservices application perform the following: